DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/README.md

 1. 1_H1N1pdm09_and_H3N2_virus_Kenya_genomes

-A list of of 383 influenza H1N1pdm09 virus (2009-2018) and 58 H3N2 virus (2015-2016) WGS data from Kenya showing: sample names, GISAID accession numbers, collection locations, virus clades, number of sequencing reads, number of influenza reads, PCR Ct values and collection dates.
+A list of of 383 influenza H1N1pdm09 virus (2009-2018) and 58 H3N2 virus (2015-2016) WGS data from Kenya showing: sample names, GISAID accession numbers, collection locations, virus clades, number of sequencing reads, number of influenza virus reads, PCR Ct values and collection dates.

 	  (i)	H1N1pdm09_Kenya_2009-2018_genome_details.txt
 	  (ii)	H3N2_Kilifi_Kenya_2015-2016_genome_details.txt

 2. 2_H1N1pdm09_virus_reference-based_assembly

-Reference-based assembly of 10 Kenyan paired end read data to evaluate utility of the BWA assembler for genome assembly.
+Reference-based assembly of 10 Kenyan paired-end read data to evaluate utility of the BWA assembler for genome assembly.
 The **assembly.sh** script was used to: count number of raw reads, trim raw reads, map trimmed reads to reference, sort, merge, and index the reads and perform a final alignment.

 	a.
 Assembly output files - small output files only: